Lefcott/rollbar-grouping/README.md

     itemsPerMinute: 500,
     maxItems: 500000
   },
+  mock: false, // true for simulating rollbar messages.
+Default to false
-  eventTimeout: 10000, // Default to 15000 milliseconds
+  eventTimeout: 15000, // Time (in milliseconds) to wait for a .finishEvent() calling.
+Default to 15000
-  moduleErrorLogging: true // Default to false
+  moduleErrorLogging: true // true for making console.error on unexpected error.
+Default to true
-});
+  secondLogging: console.log // Function for logging if rollbar is not present.
+Default to console.log });
 ```